ggcrunchy/corona-docs/markdown/guide/data/numbersInLua/index.markdown

 # Numbers in Lua

-This guide discusses how numbers are treated in Lua, and Corona in particular.
+This guide discusses how numbers are treated in Lua, and Corona in particular. **THIS IS A WORK IN PROGRESS**

 <div class="guides-toc">